jpvelez/transit-future/_posts/2012-06-30-blue-line-fix.md

 section: chicago
 ---

-## Fixes Blue Line tracks and stations on the West Side.
+## The Blue Line tracks are filled with slow zones.

+## Many stations are not wheelchair accessible

+## Let's revamp the West Side Blue Line, so it's faster.
+For everyone.